ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 Building Python stub classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a Python project definition to the API repository that can be utilized
+Add a Python project definition to the API repository that can be consumed by
-within the CI/CD build pipeline.
+the Pythonic client of the service this API repository refers to.

 A common tool to help build Python stub classes is available and maintained
 within Ansys: